darklang/docs/docs/introduction.md

 ![Hello World](/img/helloworld.gif)

-Above, you can see how to create a simple Hello World application in Dark.
+Above, you can see how to create a simple Hello World application in Darklang.
 Starting with an empty canvas in the Darklang editor, it creates a HTTP endpoint (`GET /hello`), and adds code (`"Hello world"`) to return a response.
 That endpoint is immediately